Program Overview

 School gardens vary widely in their designs, and should be thoughtfully designed to align with how students will use them.
 Plan what crops to grow and when to plant them.

-• Select plants to align with garden’s goals
+• Select plants to align with your garden goals

 • Garden design: learn about garden location, bed shape, fencing, irrigation, pathways, accessibility, and more